BGSpiegl/GCparagon/README.md

 ## Required Files
 GCparagon requires a 2bit version of the reference genome sequence which was used to create the aligned input BAM file.
-The reference genome used to create the 4 BAM files in the publication can be downloaded using the [EXECUTE_reference_download.sh](2bit_reference/EXECUTE_reference_download.sh) bash script.
+The reference genome used to create the 4 BAM files in plots can be downloaded using the [EXECUTE_reference_download.sh](2bit_reference/EXECUTE_reference_download.sh) bash script.
 It downloads the hg38 lowercase-masked standard analysis set reference file in 2bit format from [https://hgdownload.soe.ucsc.edu][hg38_std_analysis_set].